vberlier/narwhal/README.md

 }
 ```

-If the assertion is a simple equality check, you can let Unicorn perform the comparison and format the error message for you by using the `ASSERT_EQ` macro.
+If the assertion is a simple equality check, you can let Narwhal perform the comparison and format the error message for you by using the `ASSERT_EQ` macro.
 The macro is generic and works with most signed and unsigned integers of various sizes, floats and doubles.
 It can compare pointers and if the arguments are strings, it will check that they are identical using `strcmp`.
-Upon failure, Unicorn will display the values of both the expected and the actual result.
+Upon failure, Narwhal will display the values of both the expected and the actual result.

 ```c
 TEST(example)